ValentinMalassigne/anti-spoil-extension/CHANNEL_LIST_TEST.md

 # Channel List Management Test

-The extension now supports managing a list of channel names in the format "@name".
+The extension now supports managing a list of channel names that will have their videos blurred.
+Only videos from channels in this list will be blurred when the extension is enabled.

 ## Testing the Channel List Feature